 As you might already know, I love playing with flavours and adding my twist to more traditional recipes.
-Many times, I’ll get to create a new variation for a recipe just because I was thinking of how I could substitute certain ingredients.
-That’s how the Manoushi toppings: 9 topping combinations came about.
+I’ll often end up creating a new variation for a recipe just because I was thinking of how I could substitute certain ingredients.
+That’s how the manoushi topping combinations came about.

 - 1 sachet dry yeast (7 grams)